ebetancourt/fastapi-react-template-alpha/README.md

 - [X] Wiring for common stuff like auth...
 - [ ] and sending emails
 - [ ] with [MailHog](https://github.com/mailhog/MailHog) for testing email locally
+- [ ] uploading files to S3 (getting signed URLs for frontend apps)
 - [X] Wiring for job queues and workers
 - [X] support for `.env`
 - [ ] Should be able to support AI projects (LangChain has an integration with FastAPI called [LangServe](https://github.com/langchain-ai/langserve?ref=blog.langchain.dev))
 - [X] Storybook prototyping
 - [X] PostgreSQL DB
-- [ ] Enable PG vector store
+- [X] Enable PG vector store
 - [X] Alembic Migrations
 - [X] `make` scripts to be able to run tasks quickly
 - [ ] front-end for the Auth functionality (login form, password reset, registration)

 ## Notes on Current Implementation:

 Current implementation is based on project by the creator of FastAPI - [tiangolo/full-stack-fastapi-postgresql: Full stack, modern web application generator.
-Using FastAPI, PostgreSQL as database, Docker, automatic HTTPS and more.](https://github.com/tiangolo/full-stack-fastapi-postgresql) - might consider using python cookie cutter for my template because of this work.
+Using FastAPI, PostgreSQL as database, Docker, automatic HTTPS and more.](https://github.com/tiangolo/full-stack-fastapi-postgresql) - ~~might consider using python cookie cutter for my template because of this work.~~ (He's actually moving away from cookie cutter to use a git-based template!)

 ### Back-end
 - Python